peacepilou/SlamCoffee-app/README.md

 # SlamCoffee

 I had 2 days to create a fullstack project.
 For the backend, I used Java (Spring/JPA/Hibernate) in order to create a RestApi.
-For frontend, I used Angular.
+For the frontend, I used Angular.
 This frontend is currently online and hosted by Fiebase : https://checkpoint4-5a164.web.app/

 I still haven't hosted my backend so my frontend is currlently pointing on localhost:8080.
 I you want to have the whole view of this project, please clone my backend repository : https://github.com/peacepilou/SlamCoffee-api.
 Until backed is deployed, you shloud know how spring/jpa/hibernate works...